Felix-Rainmaker/ACsleuth/README.md

 # ACsleuth
-ACsleuth: Fine-grained Anomalous Cell Detection for Single-cell Multiomics.
+Domain Adaptive and Fine-grained Anomaly Detection for Single-cell Sequencing Data and Beyond